Medicine with a Preliminary Year (MBBCh)

 1. Community Based Learning

-The importance of seeing the patient in his/her community is again emphasised and you will be based in a different hub from year 1, thus The Community Clinical Learning programme builds on the case-based learning .
-Each placement will involve task oriented learning, so that you collect a portfolio of clinical learning experience.
-This will help you link ‘real people’ to both the case you are studying and to more long term goals such as professional attitudes, understanding health service delivery and leadership.
-One of the highlights of the community clinical learning programme in year 2 is a rural health day.
-This allows you to learn about the challenges of healthcare delivery in a rural setting as compared to the services available in an urban setting.
-You will learn from doctors and paramedics how to respond in an emergency by taking part in a simulated rural traffic accident.
+The Community Clinical Learning programme builds on the Case Based Learning.
+The importance of seeing a patient in his/her community is again emphasised and you will be based in a different hub from Year 1.
+Each placement will involve task-oriented learning, so that you collect a portfolio of clinical learning experience.
+This will help you link ‘real people’ to both the case you are studying and to more long-term learning such as professional attitudes, understanding health service delivery and leadership.
+One of the highlights of the community clinical learning programme in Year 2 is our Rural Health Day.
+This allows you to learn about the challenges of healthcare delivery in a rural setting, comparing it to services available in urban areas.
+You will learn, from doctors and paramedics, how to respond in an emergency by taking part in a simulated rural traffic accident.

-The SSC programme in year 2 consists of 4 distinct learning opportunities:
+The SSC programme in Year 2 consists of four distinct learning opportunities:

 A. Experience projects

-The 2 experience projects expose you to a wide range of settings and topics and you will have opportunities to develop research skills at a more advanced level.
-Importantly there are projects that will facilitate study beyond the boundaries of traditional medicine, and these include placements in social work, complementary medicine and the professions allied to medicine.
+The two experience projects expose you to a wide range of settings and topics and you will have opportunities to develop research skills at a more advanced level.
+Importantly there are projects that will facilitate study beyond the boundaries of traditional medicine, and these include placements in social work, complementary medicine and the Professions Allied to Medicine.

 B. Journalistic article

-The journalistic article will enable you to demonstrate the critical academic skills of literature searching, appraisal of complex scientific evidence-based material and the subsequent uncomplicated coherent and concise communication thereof.
+The journalistic article will enable you to demonstrate the critical academic skills of literature searching and appraisal of complex scientific evidence-based material and the subsequent uncomplicated coherent and concise communication thereof.
 It will also challenge you to convey your journalistic message in an entertaining yet thought provoking manner.

-C. A unique Year 2/Year 5 C21 Vertical Integration Conference
+C. A unique Year 2/Year 5 C21 Conference

-The conference will include plenary sessions with invited keynote speakers covering a range of themes around thriving & surviving in medical school and medical ethics.
+The conference includes plenary sessions, with invited keynote speakers covering a range of themes around thriving & surviving in medical school and medical ethics.

-Year 5 students will facilitate scenarios around these themes and share their experiences of clinical placements in Phase 2; Intercalating and Erasmus placements.
+Year 5 students will facilitate and share their experiences of Intercalating, Erasmus and clinical placements in Phase 2.

 In small groups, Year 2 students will prepare poster presentations based on their first SSC experience project.
-Year 5 students will “judge” the posters and feedback to an assigned academic for verification of marks in the assessment process.
+Year 5 students “judge” the posters and give feedback to academics.

 This SSC will enable you to gain experience of attending and presenting at a scientific/medical conference and provide a significant opportunity for interaction with older peers as they embark on the next stage of their academic and clinical careers.

-The overall aim for year 3 is for you to learn the principles of integrated clinical care, to learn about clinical method and diagnostic reasoning and relate this to the underpinning scientific principles of medicine.
+In Year 3 you learn the principles of integrated clinical care, to learn about clinical method and diagnostic reasoning and relate this to the underpinning scientific principles of medicine.

-The year is divided into 5 discrete learning opportunities:
+The year is divided into five main sets of learning opportunities:

-- 6 weeks teaching on Applied Clinical Sciences (all year teaching);
+- Applied Clinical Sciences taught all year in Cardiff;

-- 7 week ‘Student Selected Component’ – an opportunity to go beyond core learning and study a subject which you have a particular interest.
+- All year 'Student Selected Component' - an opportunity to go beyond core learning and study a subject in which you have a particular interest.

-You should embrace all clinical opportunities offered, with an aim to:
+You should embrace all clinical opportunities offered, so that you can:

-Year four follows a similar pattern to year three, but your time will be concentrated on increasingly specialist cases.
-You will continue to practise the core skills learnt in year 3 but apply this in different clinical settings.
+Year 4 follows a similar pattern to Year 3, but your time will be concentrated on increasingly specialist cases.
+You will continue to practise the core skills learnt in Year 3 but apply this in different clinical settings.

-The year is divided into 4 discrete learning opportunities:
+The year is divided into multiple, separate learning opportunities:

-- three 10 week clinical placements with bookend weeks at Cardiff Campus;
+- Specialist clinical placements across Wales, with bookend weeks at Heath Park Campus in Cardiff;

-- 9 week ‘Student Selected Component’ – an opportunity to go beyond core learning and study a subject which you have a particular interest.
+- An eight week ‘Student Selected Component’ – an opportunity to go beyond core learning and study a subject which you have a particular interest.